Kikobeats/js-mythbusters/docs/README.md

 # JS MythBusters

-> An optimization handbook from a high level point of view.
+> A JavaScript optimization handbook from a high level point of view.

 # What is it